mradovic10/Airbnb_ProfitPilot/README.md

 check-in scores seem to influence Airbnb success the least out of all review types.
 Their feature importance scores were consistently the lowest in all models.

-The notebook files dedicated to this exploration can be found in the “review_scores” of the Machine Learning directory.
+The notebook files dedicated to this exploration can be found in the “review_scores_ml” directory.

 [(Back to top)](#table-of-contents)